Royalist Party: Names

-The Royalist Party was known by a variety of names, such as Manchu Loyalist Party, Restoration Party, Imperial Clan Party, Royal Clan Party, Reactionary Party, Party of the Ancestral Shrine of the Ruling Household, and Party of the Aisin Gioro Cult.
+The Royalist Party was known by a variety of names, including the Manchu Loyalist Party, Restoration Party, Imperial Clan Party, Royal Clan Party, Reactionary Party, Party of the Ancestral Shrine of the Ruling Household, and Party of the Aisin Gioro Cult.

 History

 Foundation and early activities

 Having ruled China since the 17th century, the Manchu-led Qing dynasty started to collapse upon the Xinhai Revolution's outbreak in October 1911.
-Diehard Qing supporters refused to accept this, and "blind to the inevitable trend" toward the formation of a republic, founded the "Society for Monarchical Constitutionalism" (later known as "Royalist Party") in December 1911.
-The society's purpose was to oppose republicanism, preserve the Qing dynasty as ruling house of China, and prepare for a "final showdown" with the republicans.
+Diehard Qing supporters refused to accept this, and "blind to the inevitable trend" toward the formation of a republic, founded the "Society for Monarchical Constitutionalism" (later known as the "Royalist Party") in December 1911.
+The society's purpose was to oppose republicanism, preserve the Qing dynasty as the ruling house of China, and prepare for a "final showdown" with the republicans.
 Its initial headquarters was a shrine for the Eight Banners, and many of its first members were Manchu bannermen, as well as princes, courtiers, and members of the Qing imperial clan.
-Its first leader was Imperial Guards General Liang-pi, while other notable members included Shanqi (Prince Su), Puwei (Prince Gong), General Tieliang, Duke Tsai-tse and Yü-liang.
+Its first leader was Imperial Guards General Liangbi, while other notable members included Shanqi (Prince Su), Puwei (Prince Gong), General Tieliang, Duke Tsai-tse and Yü-liang.
 They sold their collections of paintings and antiques to raise money for the anti-republican resistance.
-At the time, parts of the Royalist Party advocated for the foundation of a secessionist "Manchuria-Mongolia" state to at least preserve the monarchy in the Qing Empire's north.
+At the time, parts of the Royalist Party advocated for the foundation of a secessionist "Manchuria-Mongolia" state to at least preserve the monarchy in northern China.
 Gungsangnorbu, a probable Inner Mongolian Royalist Party member, was raising money for the Mongol independence movement amid the Mongolian Revolution of 1911.